Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### METEOR-M

-- There are **2** satellites currently broadcasting imagery in this band, **Meteor-M N°2-3** and **Meteor-M N°2-4** (coloquially referred to as Meteor M2-x or just M2-x for short), both a part of the **Meteor-M** constellation.
-They were launched very recently - in June of 2023 and February of 2024 respectively.
+- There are **2** satellites currently broadcasting imagery in this band, **Meteor-M N°2-3** and **Meteor-M N°2-4** (colloquially referred to as Meteor M2-x or just M2-x for short), both a part of the **Meteor-M** constellation.
+They were launched very recently - in June 2023 and February 2024 respectively.
 - These satellites have a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** broadcast that includes 3 channels at a JPEG-compressed 1 km/px quality.
 It includes **FEC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if it's fairly weak.

 > Reception note: M2-3 LRPT fades significantly when facing away from you at lower elevations.